bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 ## Two Argons and INS Firmware

-As of Apr 7/21, this firmware is in the main (master) branch, and is in production on the devices at client sites.
+As of Apr 7/21, this firmware is in the Release branch, and is running on the beta testing devices.

 ### Firmware Settings